Film at Lincoln Center

-Film at Lincoln Center (FLC), previously known as the Film Society of Lincoln Center (FSLC) until 2019, is a nonprofit organization based in New York City, New York.
+Film at Lincoln Center (FLC), previously known as the Film Society of Lincoln Center (FSLC) until 2019, is a nonprofit organization based in New York City.
 Founded in 1969 by three Lincoln Center executives—William F. May, Martin E. Segal and Schuyler G. Chapin—the organization presents film festivals, retrospectives, new releases, restorations, and talks.
 Film at Lincoln Center is one of the eleven resident organizations at the Lincoln Center for the Performing Arts.

 Beginnings

-David Geffen Hall, where FLC has held its Chaplin Award Gala Tribute.
+Walter Reade Theater, the largest movie theater at Film at Lincoln Center.

-Over the last four decades, Film at Lincoln Center has introduced to American audiences the works of many of the world's most acclaimed filmmakers, including François Truffaut, Rainer Werner Fassbinder, Jean-Luc Godard, Pedro Almodóvar and Martin Scorsese.
+Over the last six decades, Film at Lincoln Center has introduced to American audiences the works of many of the world's most acclaimed filmmakers, including François Truffaut, Rainer Werner Fassbinder, Jean-Luc Godard, Pedro Almodóvar, and Martin Scorsese.

 Each year the organization presents its annual Chaplin Award Gala, honoring legendary stars and industry leaders at Lincoln Center's Alice Tully Hall.

 Film at Lincoln Center also hosts the annual New York Film Festival and is a co-presenter (with the Museum of Modern Art) of the New Directors/New Films Festival.
 The organization also publishes the film journal Film Comment.

 Organizers

-Lesli Klainberg is president of Film at Lincoln Center, past executives include Rose Kuo, Mara Manus, Claudia Bonn and Joanne Koch who served as executive director from 1971 to 2003.
+Daniel Battsek is president of Film at Lincoln Center.
+Past executives include Lesli Klainberg, Rose Kuo, Mara Manus, Claudia Bonn, and Joanne Koch, who served as executive director from 1971 to 2003.
 Dennis Lim is the artistic director of New York Film Festival.